-Marlena (1993) is from Saxony Anhalt in Germany.
-She started her professional education with a year of garden monument maintenance at the Arboretum Kalmthout.
-After this she studied Landscape Architecture at the TU in Dresden where she immersed herself in the research and design of cultural heritage, with a focus on the revitalization and modernization of rediscovered rural estates.
+Marlena (1993) comes from Sachsen Anhalt in Germany.
+She started her professional career with garden monument management in Arboretum Kalmthout, where she worked for a year.
+After this she studied Landscape Architecture at the TU in Dresden.
+During this study she has delved into the research and design of cultural heritage, with a focus on the revitalization and modernization of rediscovered rural estates.

-In 2021 Marlena graduated as Landscape Architect from the Academy of Architecture with her project “A Lasting place” – a search for a village as a permanent landscape element in times of decline.
-She designed a village edge, which reinforces and preserves the identity of the village and its community, even if the village becomes abandonned.
+In 2021, Marlena graduated as a Landscape Architect at the Academy of Architecture with her project 'A Lasting place - a search for a village as a permanent landscape element in times of shrinkage'.
+She designed a village edge, which strengthens and preserves the identity of the village and its community, even though the village is uninhabited.

-During her Master’s, Marlena has worked at Karres en Brands before switching to HNS in 2018.
-In her work at H+N+S she is always looking for integrated design solutions.
-In recent years, she was mainly involved in the Wolferen-Sprok dyke reinforcement project and small-scale urban development projects such as the housing and redevelopment project around the National Monument De Hoge Riet in Ermelo and the entrance areas of the Hoge Veluwe National Park.
+In her work at H+N+S she is always looking for integral design solutions.
+In recent years, she has mainly been involved in the Wolferen Sprok dyke improvement project and small-scale urban development projects such as housing and redevelopment projects around the national monument De Hooge Riet in Ermelo and the entrance areas of the Hoge Veluwe National Park.

-Parallel to her work, Marlena works as a volunteer at the organic plant nursery Bijenkans to expand her knowledge on sustainable planting and landscaping.
+Parallel to her work, Marlena is a volunteer at the organic plant nursery Bijenkans, where she increases her knowledge of sustainable planting and landscaping.